 See Q&A below

+This diet is for anyone essentially healthy of any age upwards from forty who is overweight or obese.
 Statistically at forty, or even at fifty you are not half-way through your adult life.
 Many women live well into their eighties, and a significant proportion live a lot longer than that.
 In 2018 there were 400,000 women living in Britain who were over 90 and almost 700 who had reached the age of 105*.
-Even the ravages of Covid-19 hasn’t wiped out this generation.
+Even the ravages of Covid-19 haven’t wiped out this generation.
 Though some have sadly died, many have survived and there have been some heartening stories of centenarians getting through it.
 The difference is resilience.
-Dr Jenny Harries, England’s Deputy Chief Medical Officer and the woman who we all saw at the No10 press conferences during lockdown, recently advised Brits that the major risk factor that we can all do something about is being overweight**.
+Dr Jenny Harries, England’s Deputy Chief Medical Officer and the woman who we all saw at the Number Ten press conferences during lockdown, recently advised Brits that the major risk factor that we can all do something about is being overweight**.
 You can’t roll back the clock and grow ten years younger, but losing weight might have that effect.

 Apart from the menopause, which is a fact of life, I don’t believe that anyone should be pigeon-holed by their chronological age.
 The body is designed by nature to flourish.
 We now know that there is no inbuilt, or genetically programmed, ageing process.
 Scientists now realise that the menopause is a preservation system.
 It prevents women from over-exhaustion from late childbirth, when they are more useful to society for their sagacity and to pass on learned skills.
 However, life does change as we age and our diets need to respond to those changes.